1922 Florida Gators football team: Week 9: Clemson

 The Gators defeated the Clemson Tigers 47 to 14 using a repertoire of shifting tactics.
 They also used hard line plunges and forward passes.
 "Newton and Pomeroy provided the thrills from the Florida side."
 A description of the game reads "The whistle frequently found Ark Newton, Florida's star on his feet with four or five of the Carolinians clinging around him and the others smothered under the Florida poundage."

 The starting lineup was: Mounts (left end), Robinson (left tackle), Byrd (left guard), Gunn (center), Scott (right guard), Doty (right tackle), Hockenstad (right end), Barchan (quarterback), Pomeroy (left halfback), Case (right halfback), Newton (fullback).

 Postseason

 Awards and honors

 The season trumped the accomplishments even of last year's team.
 Newton was selected for the All-Southern team of Ed Hebert of the Times-Picayune in 1922.

 The 1922 freshman team was a Southern champion, coached by Florida native and former Yale All-American John Acosta.

 Kline's departure

-After the 1922–1923 school year, Kline resigned to pursue a legal career, and returned to the University of Nebraska, where he was the head coach of the Nebraska Cornhuskers basketball and baseball teams, and later became a published author of books on coaching football, basketball and baseball.
+After the 1922–1923 school year, Kline resigned to pursue a legal career, and returned to the University of Nebraska, where he was the head coach of the Nebraska Cornhuskers men's basketball and baseball teams, and later became a published author of books on coaching football, basketball and baseball.
 He was replaced at Florida by assistant Van Fleet.